RossPaterson/advent-of-code/2025/README.md

 ## [Day 10: Factory](https://adventofcode.com/2025/day/10) \*\*\*\*

 This was a striking increase in difficulty from previous days.
-The two parts are Boolean and integer versions of a linear system.
+The two parts are Boolean and natural number versions of a linear system.
 Although we have seen something similar previously (2023 day 24), this system was not fully determined.

 ## [Day 11: Reactor](https://adventofcode.com/2025/day/11) \*\*